Pregnancy calculator for a quick overviewUpdated on by Stefan Banse

 - Determine the first day of the last period and the cycle length.
 A cycle always starts on the first day of the period and ends with the day before the next period starts.

 - Enter the last day of your period and the cycle length into our calculator.

 - Now click on "Calculate".

-A cycle extends over a period of time that begins with the first day of the period and ends on the day before the next period.
-The cycle duration can be used to determine the date of fertilisation.
-Together with the average pregnancy duration of 38 weeks in total from the time of fertilisation, the expected date of birth can be calculated.
+A cycle extends over a period of time that begins on the first day of the period and ends on the day before the next period.
+The cycle duration can be used to determine the date of fertilization.
+Together with the average pregnancy duration of 38 weeks in total from the time of fertilization, the expected date of birth can be calculated.

-Ovulation and therefore possible fertilisation take place 14 days before the next period.
+Ovulation and thus possible fertilization take place 14 days before the next period.
 Depending on the length of the cycle, the expected date of birth is 40 weeks or even a few days more after the start of the last bleeding.

 Here are two examples

 - With an average cycle length of 28 days, ovulation takes place 14 days after the first day of the period.
 In this case, 40 weeks are added for the due date.